• >

 What is a low-interest loan?

-A low-interest loan is one that offers a lower than usual rate of interest, making borrowing more affordable.
+A low-interest unsecured loan is one that offers a lower than usual rate of interest, making borrowing more affordable.
 That's because lower interest rates mean lower monthly repayments.
 If you stick to the same loan term, they also reduce the overall cost of borrowing as you’ll pay back what you owe more quickly.

 Lenders take lots of factors into account when deciding who is eligible for a low-interest loan.
 These include: